moj-analytical-services/rpackage_training/README.md

 You can view an example quality assurance R script in the eesectors package at https://github.com/ukgovdatascience/eesectors/blob/master/R/year_sector_data.R The roxygen2 documentation appears at the top of the file.
 The checks include that the data contain the correct columns and that the number of rows is at least the minimum expected.
 It may also be helpful for the script to:

 - produce some plots to enable the user to check visually that the data look okay.
-- add name lookups for instance so any charts have nice labels (e.g. the first letter being a capital and the others being lower case).
+- add name lookups so any charts have nice labels (e.g. the first letter being a capital and the others being lower case).
 - drop any variables that won't be needed.
 - create the final data set of class 'file/function_name' (see the end of https://github.com/mammykins/regregrap/blob/master/R/phase_date_data.R)